bakuljangley/mast3r-v2/readme.md

 - The training curves can be inspected using `training_curves.ipynb` by changing the `base_path` to the `OUTPUT_DIR_CHECKPOINTS` for your fine-tuned model.

-## Experiments on VBR
+## Experiments on VBR, Rome

 This section outlines how to re-produce the results of Relative Pose Estimation on the VBR Rome dataset.
-For all experiments, I use bash scripts to execute python files.
-To re-produce my results
+Recommended to read the [output](#output-generation) specifications before running commands.

 ### 1. Using MASt3R as H and G